trngl8/cow/README.md

 Cow is the class of animals.

-Cow can eat grass (herb) and make milk.
+Cow can eat grass (herb) and produce milk.

-Make milk can only female cows.
+Only female cows can produce milk.